Skip to main content

 Akidwa

 Akidwa is a national network of migrant women living in Ireland.
-The organisation provides support to women and people living with FGM.
+They provide support to women and people living with FGM.